Transparency: Motivations and Challenges: Abstract

 \section{Abstract}

 Transparency is often deemed critical to enable effective real-world deployment of intelligent systems.
 Yet the motivations for and benefits of different types of transparency can vary significantly depending on context, and objective measurement criteria are difficult to identify.
-We provide a brief survey, suggesting challenges and related concerns.
-We highlight and review settings where transparency may cause harm, discussing connections across privacy, multi-agent game theory, economics, fairness and trust.
+We provide a brief survey, suggesting challenges and related concerns, particularly when agents have misaligned interests.